Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/classifiers.md

 | 5.8 | 2.7 | 5.1 | 1.9 | *Iris virginica* |
 | 7.1 | 3.0 | 5.9 | 2.1 | *Iris virginica* |

-A table containing the four features as well as the correct species label for ten representative elements from the Iris flower data set.
+A table containing the four features and the correct species label for ten members of the Iris flower data set.
 {: style="font-size: medium;"}